 - Use a pen to write one consonant letter on every paper square.
 Each consonant in the alphabet should be written at least once.

-- Decide if this round of Build a Word will have a theme.
+- Decide if this round of Building Words will have a theme.
 Themes can be inspired by the current season or an upcoming holiday -- even a favorite movie!

 - Encourage your first grader to decorate the paper squares with the colored pencils.
 Remind him to keep the theme in mind as he colors.